strangerstudios/pmpro-variable-pricing/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-variable-pricing/issues

 == Changelog ==

+= .4.3 =
+* SECURITY: Escape and sanitization of strings.
+* ENHANCEMENT: Show inline-warning if criteria is not met for variable pricing.
+* ENHANCEMENT: Support right-handed currency symbol positioning.
+* BUG FIX: Fixed issue where JavaScript would load on pages that did not have the variable pricing input enabled.

 = .4.2 =
 * BUG FIX: Fixed fatal error crash when PMPro is not activated.